ZTfer/setup-ipsec-vpn/aws/README.md

 <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new" target="_blank"><img src="cloudformation-launch-stack-button.png" alt="Deploy using CloudFormation" height="34px"></a>

+You may choose an AWS region using the selector to the right of your account information on the navigation bar, before uploading the template.
 Make sure the deployment is successful before continuing to [Next steps: Configure VPN Clients](../README.md#next-steps).

 > **Note:** You will need to wait at least 5 minutes after the stack shows **CREATE_COMPLETE**, before you can connect to the server with a VPN client.
 This is to allow time for the VPN setup to complete.